WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/index.md

+---
+layout: default
+---

-## What I understood during my quest to build a strong artificial intelligence
+# Quest to build a strong artificial intelligence

-### Building a biomimetic brain
+## Building a biomimetic brain
 My goal here is to **build a real time biomimetic brain**.
 That means that I will try to virtually replicate a real human brain.
 I hope to create an intelligence while doing it.

 Why realtime?
 I want it to learn something before I die ^^.